DanMello/react-simpler-forms/README.md

       form: this.props.form, //form state
       updateform: this.props.updateform //method for updating form state };
-    /* disabled is also exposed by HOC and is a bool that you can use to disable the submit button. */ let disabled = this.props.disabled;
+    /* disabled is also exposed by HOC and is a boolean that you can use to disable the submit button. */ let disabled = this.props.disabled;

     return (

-      /* formProps.form.response will contain a response
+      /* formProps.form.response will contain the success response from the server if you don't pass a success callback to the Button component.
+Also if you don't pass a success callback the form inputs will reset upon success.
-       if you don't pass a success callback to the Button component. */
+       */
       <div className='formSubmitSuccess'>{formProps.form.response}</div>
       //If you get an error from the server that will be here.
       <div className='formSubmitError'>{formProps.form.error}</div>